Send money to Sri Lanka

 What are my provider options: Banks vs Specialists

-If you’re wanting to send money to Sri Lanka then you’ll have a few options, but there are really two main players: banks or specialty foreign exchange providers.
+If you’re wanting to send money to Sri Lanka then you’ll have a few options, but there are really two main players: banks or specialist foreign exchange providers.

 Sending money to Sri Lanka via your Australian bank account can be a fast and convenient method for transferring funds, especially if you like the idea of using a provider you’re already familiar with.
 But it might not be the most cost-effective way to do it.
 Banks generally charge higher conversion rates and fees than specialist international money transfer providers, so it’s certainly worth weighing the two up.